+BC1.
+The objective of this guide is to provide the Board and the PCC with factors to consider in determining whether and in what circumstances to provide alternatives for private companies within U.S. GAAP with respect to recognition, measurement, disclosure, display, effective date, or transition requirements.

+BC2.
+Paragraph OB2 of FASB Concepts Statement No. 8, Conceptual Framework for Financial Reporting-Chapter 1, The Objective of General Purpose Financial Reporting, and Chapter 3, Qualitative Characteristics of Useful Financial Information, states the following:

-- BR1.
-The ultimate objective of the project that this Invitation to Comment is a part of is to develop a decision-making framework for the FASB and the PCC to use in determining whether and in what circumstances to adjust recognition, measurement, disclosure, display (presentation), effective date, or transition requirements for private companies reporting under U.S. GAAP. - BR2.
-The Board has not yet deliberated the topics in this Invitation to Comment or reached tentative conclusions about the draft private company decision-making framework because it wishes to solicit input from stakeholders about the staff's preliminary recommendations before the Board and the PCC begin to reach tentative conclusions about the criteria to be included in the framework.
-To reflect the important role of the PCC in standard setting for private companies, the preliminary staff recommendations in this Invitation to Comment refer to how the Board and the PCC should apply the framework. - BR3.
-The framework is not intended to be an entirely new conceptual framework that would lead to a basis for preparing financial statements of private companies that is fundamentally different from the basis for preparing financial statements of public companies.
-Rather, development of a decision-making framework for private company financial statements is intended to identify differential information needs of users of public company financial statements and users of private company financial statements and to identify opportunities to reduce the complexity and costs of preparing financial statements in accordance with U.S. GAAP.
-However, a private company could decide not to apply any exceptions or modifications provided by the Board and the PCC (for example, a private company planning an initial public offering of stock).
+The objective of general purpose financial reporting is to provide financial information about the reporting entity that is useful to existing and potential investors, lenders, and other creditors in making decisions about providing resources to the entity.
+[Footnote reference omitted.]

+This guide is not intended to provide an entirely new conceptual framework that would lead to a basis for preparing financial statements of private companies that is fundamentally different from the basis for preparing financial statements of public companies.
+Rather, this guide would augment the existing conceptual framework for financial reporting to provide additional considerations for private companies in making user-relevance and cost-benefit evaluations under the existing conceptual framework.
+The guide is intended to be a tool to help the Board and the PCC identify differential information needs between users of public company financial statements and users of private company financial statements and to identify opportunities to reduce the complexity and costs of preparing financial statements in accordance with U.S. GAAP.
+Even if an alternative within financial reporting is permitted for private companies, a private company could decide not to apply any alternatives provided by the Board and the PCC (for example, a private company planning an initial public offering of stock).
+Likewise, users may not accept financial statements that reflect alternatives for private companies within U.S. GAAP.